chintskhorasiya/socialcommunity/README.md

-# Krushi Prabhat
+# Social Community
-A news site application for farmers related news, which contains frontend and backend with CAKE PHP 2.0
+A news site application for community members and their committee members, which contains frontend and backend with CAKE PHP 2.0